jrp2014/smuggler2/README.md

 ## Caveats

-- By default `smuggler` does not remove imports completely because an import may be being used to only import instances of typeclasses, So it will leave stubs like
+- By default `smuggler2` does not remove imports completely because an import may be being used to only import instances of typeclasses, So it will leave stubs like

   ```haskell